Ameba-AIoT/ameba-arduino-doc/source/ameba_d/aw-cu488/Getting_Started/Getting Started with AW-CU488.rst

 There are onboard LED on AW-CU488 Thing Plus, the default "LED_BUILTIN" is blue.

-Next, compile the sample code directly.
-"Sketch" -> "Verify/Compile".
-Then if there is no compile error, followed by "Sketch" -> "Upload".
+Next, compile the sample code directly. :guilabel:`Sketch -> Verify / Compile` Then if there is no compile error, followed by :guilabel:`Sketch -> Upload`

 |image12|